-The Supreme Court handed a victory to the Bush Administration yesterday when it refused to hear a challenge to closed, secret deportation hearings held for hundreds of immigrants detained after the Sept.
-11 attacks.
+The Supreme Court handed a victory to the Bush administration yesterday when it refused to hear a challenge to closed, secret deportation hearings held for hundreds of immigrants detained after the September 11 attacks.

 The appeal was brought by a group of New Jersey newspapers seeking information about the detainees.

 We asked the Justice Department for a comment, but the media office declined to join us today.